Rafi-Cantor/huddled-media-tech-test/README.md

 # Huddled Media  Tech Test

-This project gives you updtes on the underground delays in London
+This project gives you updates on the underground delays in London

 # Setup .env file